 Interior domestic fire doors are usually rated FD30, which means that they will hold back fire and smoke for up to 30 minutes.
 If in doubt get an accredited professional to install your fire doors for you.
 Fire doors should be certified to British Standard (BS) Parts 22 and 31 or BS EN 1154.

-Fitted by a competent person, in accordance with the manufacturer's fitting instructions.
+Installation - fitted by a competent person, in accordance with the manufacturer's fitting instructions.
 The gap between the frame and wall suitably fitted with compatible fire-rated materials.

-Regular maintenance of fire doors with compatible products helps to keep them fit for purpose, and in full working order.
+Maintenance - regular maintenance of fire doors with compatible products helps to keep them fit for purpose, and in full working order.

-Fire doors need to be regularly inspected as part of the building fire risk assessment.
+Inspection - fire doors need to be regularly inspected as part of the building fire risk assessment.
 Regular inspection identifies faults before they impact the performance of the door.

 Helpful links for further information and guidance: